scott-giles-pro/mernwebstore/README.md

 todo

-video at 1:49:00 but we don't care about toast
+frontend and backend now working. video at 2:00:00 for deployment

 to add to scripts in package.json